 While it is obviously not possible to pinpoint the precise date at which Mr. Drimba’s contract of employment became frustrated, it was undoubtedly at some point between June 7, 2013, and September 17, 2013, his date of death

 If either an injury or an illness is preventing you from working, you may be entitled to termination pay and severance pay from your employer.
-Call Monkhouse Law today for a free phone consultation to discuss your options.
+Call Monkhouse Law today to discuss your options.